dannydabbles/dreamdeck/chainlit.md

 | `/write`       | Directly prompt the writer agent                                 | `/write The wizard casts a spell`              |
 | `/storyboard`  | Generate storyboard images for the last Game Master message      | `/storyboard`                                 |

-- **Slash commands bypass the decision agent** and directly invoke the relevant tool or agent.
+Slash commands bypass the AI director and directly invoke the relevant tool or agent.
 - `/storyboard` generates images for the **last Game Master message**.
 - `/todo` saves reminders and notes in local markdown files under `./helper/YYYY-MM-DD/todo.md`.